Guess (company): "Ski Colombia" T-shirts

 In 2005, Guess pulled a line of T-shirts from the market after Erika Becker-Medina, a D.C. area resident and government employee, spearheaded a campaign calling for the boycott of the company.
 "Ski Colombia: Always Plenty of Fresh Powder" was embossed on the T-shirts which were released by the company in the second quarter of 2005, apparently in reference to Colombia's drug-trafficking problem.
 Guess distributed letters of apology.

 Gucci logo infringement

-In 2009, Italian luxury brand Gucci accused Guess of counterfeiting and trademark infringing the Gucci logo and the interlocking G's which appear on pairs of Guess shoes.
+In 2009, Italian luxury brand Gucci accused Guess of counterfeiting and trademark infringement on the Gucci logo and the interlocking G's which appear on pairs of Guess shoes.
 In 2012, Gucci was awarded $4.7 million in damages; originally, the Italian brand had asked for $221 million.

-Russian Operations

-Guess has refused to cease operations and investment in Russia following the

-Russian invasion of Ukraine (2022–present).
+Operations in Russia following the 2022 invasion of Ukraine

+Guess faced criticism for its continued business operations in Russia following the 2022 invasion of Ukraine.
+Despite the international push for companies to cease their business in Russia, Guess has maintained its operations within the country.
+In May 2023, it was revealed that Guess had bought a 30% stake in its Russian partner, Vyacheslav Shikulov's local business, with approval from the U.S. Department of the Treasury.
+This move raised concerns regarding the brand's commitment to halting its presence in Russia, particularly as its sales and profits in Russia saw an increase in 2022 compared to the previous year.

+Street artist lawsuit

+In 2022, Banksy posted on Instagram and encouraged his fans to steal items from a Guess clothing store, alleging the company used his images without permission.
+He stated: "They've helped themselves to my artwork without asking, how can it be wrong for you to do the same to their clothes?"
+The company said the collection was created in collaboration with Brandalised, which licenses designs by graffiti artists.

+In 2024, a lawsuit was filed against Guess, accusing the brand of stealing the intellectual property of several street artists for its "graffiti inspired" clothing line.
+The suit was filed in California’s Central District and concerns Guess's alleged use of the tags of both Sean Griffin ("Nekst") and Robin Ronn ("Bates").